-Specifically, if confirmed, how would you ensure that DCSA is highly responsive to the needs of the USD(A&S) for vetting DOD contractors in responsibility determinations?
+57. Specifically, if confirmed, how would you ensure that DCSA is highly responsive to the needs of the USD(A&S) for vetting DOD contractors in responsibility determinations?

-I understand that DCSA provides end-to-end vetting of contractor personnel and companies for eligibility to access classified information in accordance with regulatory requirements for the National Industrial Security Program.
+I understand that DCSA provides vetting of contractor personnel and companies for eligibility to access classified information in accordance with regulatory requirements for the National Industrial Security Program.
 This vetting assesses alignment of eligibility decisions with national security interests.
 This is one piece of a security apparatus that must work in concert with and at the speed of the acquisitions decision-making process to enable uncompromised delivery of supplies and technologies to properly equip our warfighters

-If confirmed, I will ensure OUSD(I&S) prioritizes collaboration with OUSD(A&S) to optimize security in acquisitions, including vetting people and companies within a certain timeframe and under conditions that allow the Department to acquire critical supplies, services, and technologies at the speed of mission requirements.
+If confirmed, I will support the USD(I&S)'s efforts to prioritize collaboration with OUSD(A&S) to optimize security in acquisitions, including vetting people and companies within a certain timeframe and under conditions that allow the Department to acquire critical supplies, services, and technologies at the speed of mission requirements.

-What is your understanding of the status of development, approval, and implementation of the Trusted Workforce 2.0 initiative?
+58. What is your understanding of the status of development, approval, and implementation of the Trusted Workforce 2.0 initiative?

 I recognize that Trusted Workforce (TW) 2.0, originally launched in 2018 under President Trump, is a national-level reform effort aimed at improving overall efficacy of vetting for clearances and suitability.
-While I understand that TW 2.0 may have demonstrated some relative progress at times over the last few years, there clearly remains unacceptable challenges to full implementation of its objective
+While I understand that TW 2.0 may have demonstrated some relative progress at times over the last few years, there clearly remains unacceptable challenges to full implementation of its objective.

-If confirmed, I will work with my ODNI, OPM, and OMB colleagues to evaluate and take appropriate action to ensure that DoD fulfills its TW 2.0 responsibilities.
+If confirmed, I will support the USD(I&S)'s efforts to collaborate with our ODNI, Office of Personnel Management (OPM), and Office of Management and Budget colleagues to evaluate and take appropriate action to ensure that DoD fulfills its TW 2.0 responsibilities.
 Furthermore, I commit to keeping DoD's interagency and private industry partners fully and regularly informed of DCSA's progress in implementing TW 2.0, and identifying to them-as well as the Congress-any indications of additional delays or cost overruns in meeting the performance and timeliness standards set for the vetting enterprise.
 Specifically, I will work to ensure Department leaders know the impact of failing to meet these standards, so efforts can be appropriately prioritized in support of Department objectives.

-What is your understanding of the status of development, approval, and implementation of continuous vetting initiative?
+59. What is your understanding of the status of development, approval, and implementation of continuous vetting initiative?

 It is my understanding that continuous vetting (CV), including the adjudication of CV information, is a key element of Trusted Workforce 2.0.
 As DoD further implements CV, I believe its implementation must prioritize advanced technology, capacity, and cost-effectiveness.
-Without an effective and timely continuous vetting architecture, DoD will be unable to optimize its workforce in a secure manner, jeopardizing mission success.
+Without an effective and timely CV architecture, DoD will be unable to optimize its workforce in a secure manner, jeopardizing mission success.